 “Once we announced that our twins were going to be our third and fourth girls, I really started to see how our society gets hung up on the gender of babies.
 For the most part, we see the ‘perfect family’ as one that has an equal ratio of boys to girls.

 I hate that people assume if this baby is a girl, it won’t be as loved or welcome.
-It’s almost as if we won’t be excited to have another girl, or that we will be disappointed.
+It’s almost as if we won’t be excited to have another girl, or we will be disappointed.
 We would never even feel an ounce of sadness because of what her DNA is.
-To even infer that another girl would not be as important as the rest of our children really frustrates and upsets me.
+To even infer another girl would not be as important as the rest of our children really frustrates and upsets me.
 It’s not like we can just send her back and ask for a refund!
 Nor would we ever want to.
-Five girls, six girls, 25 girls.
-We know all kids are a blessing and all kids bring a special piece to the table that is irreplaceable.
+5 girls, 6 girls, 25 girls – we know all kids are a blessing and bring a special piece to the table that is irreplaceable.
 We don’t know what we’ve been missing until it’s given to us.

 We know girls, after all!
 We have only parented infant girls.
 We adopted our son when he was 2 years old after our shared dad and his mom passed away within 12 days of each other, so we’ve never had an infant boy.
 I’m not even sure I’m remotely prepared for this baby to be a boy.
 How do you handle the pee during diaper changes?
 I have a thousand questions about infant boys!
 It seems so foreign to me.